 Books are heavy and with limited storage space on board, it can be difficult to find somewhere to stow them.
 They also don’t like damp conditions.
 So Andrew very kindly bought me a Kindle!
 I am now in the process of loading up my Kindle with some old favourites and new books so I have my own electronic library ready to take anywhere on our adventures.

-I love the Kindle features, it is small enough to keep in a handbag, the light on the display is great for reading during the day or night.
+I love the Kindle features, it is small enough to keep in a handbag, the light on the display is great for reading during the day or night, you also don’t disturb the person sleeping next to you by having a night on.
 You can look up word meanings, add bookmarks to pages you want to refer back to, highlight passages or sentences.
 You can also share books with your friends – lend them out for 14 days to another Kindle user.
 You can also have a Family Library, where all the books you download can be shared with another adult & up to four children.

 Another cool Kindle feature is that you can now have unlimited access to all Kindle Books and audio books for USD$9.99 a month.
 Click here for a free 30 day trial.

 I haven’t tried them yet, but I imagine that the audio books would be great for night watches, enabling you to keep your eyes on your surroundings but get to read/hear a great book at the same time.

 In saying that though, I do think that some reference books and text books are better off being in print.

 Here are some of the titles that I have been reading of late:

 This is a brilliant book with some fantastic tips about how and when to plan your route across the various bodies of water around the globe, taking advantage of the prevailing wind and currents.
 Jimmy notes all the places of interest to visit along the way.
 He has also written two other books: World Cruising Routes and World Cruising Destinations.
 These are both on my list of books to read in the future.